ioExpander/JollyMeuf/README.md

 ESPHome controls for my Jolly Mec Bottero 2 pellet stove using Home Assistant.

 ## Why ?
-Jolly Mec has decided to kill their current wifi control service (efesto) instead of making necessary changes to have it policy/GDPR compliant.
-They are now requesting all their customers to purchase a new 300€ wifi control module to retain an option they have already paid for.
+Summer 2023, Jolly Mec has decided to kill their current wifi control service (efesto) instead of making necessary changes to have it policy/GDPR compliant.
+Like many others, the only option that was given to me was to purchase a new 300€ wifi control module to retain an option I have already paid for.
 Many customers believe this is not an acceptable solution and are trying to free themselves from Jolly Mec.

 ## What
 This solution uses an ESP8266 board (5$) and maybe 5$ of additionnal components and a few wires.